-- Each half term teachers' medium term plans are assessed and pupil progress discussed.
-A portfolio of work for each year group is compiled every year to show progression across the school and help teachers to better understand what pupil progress looks like within Computing. - Reporting to parents is feedback annually through a written report.
+- Formative assessments are carried out during and following short focused tasks and activities.
+They provide pupils and teaching staff the opportunity to reflect on their learning in the context of the agreed success criteria.
+This feeds into planning for the next lesson activity. - Summative assessment should review pupils' capability and provide a best fit level.
+Use of independent open-ended tasks, provide opportunities for pupils to demonstrate capability in relation to the term's work.
+Summative assessment should be recorded for all pupils. - A portfolio of the children's work is included into the schools floor books for every unit to show progression across the school and help teachers to better understand what pupil progress looks like within Computing. - Reporting to parents occurs annually through a written report.
 Reporting on computing use will focus on each child's ability to use a computer with confidence and competence across a variety of applications.